DaryaPeresh/DaryaPeresh/README.md

 I love positivity and live with positivity.
 I love learning something new every day.
 I adore animals (but in general, I am the mother of all homeless cats)
 In people I appreciate kindness, humanity, responsibility, decency, since I myself am so thanks to my military dad.
 I believe in a bright future and my success in it.
 All the best!)
+💬 Ask me about anything, I'm happy to help)